zimguy/react-pickers-bs4/README.md

 * *isValid* : true if the value is a valid date string.
 * *hasValue*: true if the value is not null.

+Note: the onChange handler will be called on each key press.

 #### placeHolder
 Place holder displayed in the input element.

 #### error
-Error message to display underneath the input element.
-If this property is non-null and non-empty then DatePicker will add the ``.is-invalid`` class to the input element and also add ``<invalid-feedback>{error}</invalid-feedback>`` tags.
+Error message to display using Bootstrap validation classes.
+If this property is non-null and non-empty then DatePicker will add the ``.is-invalid`` class to the input element and also add an ``<invalid-feedback>`` tag.
 See <a href="https://getbootstrap.com/docs/4./components/forms/#validation">Bootstrap form validation</a> for more details.

 #### inputSize
 This adds a Bootstrap form-control size modifier to the input element:
 * *sm* : Small
 * *lg* : Large

 Omit this property for standard Bootstrap form-control size.

 ### Mouse & Keyboard Interaction